 Students develop an understanding of mathematics through real-world situations and visual supports.

 Students learn multiple ways to solve problems, including algorithms based on reasoning.

-Teaching materials were designed to embody a "learn-while-teaching" style.
+Teaching materials embody a "learn-while-teaching" style.

 Students make connections between key topics both within and across grades.